-We respectfully acknowledge the peoples of the Musqueam, Squamish, and Tsleil-Waututh Nations on whose traditional and unceded territories we live, work and play, and all First Nations of the Northwest Coast.
+We respectfully acknowledge the Musqueam, Squamish, and Tsleil-Waututh, and all Indigenous peoples of the Northwest Coast, on whose traditional and unceded territories we live, work and play.

 The purpose and mission of the Foundation is to perpetuate, protect, enhance and promote Bill Reid's artistic and cultural legacy in the public interest.

 The Gallery of the Bill Reid Foundation reveals the vital and diverse Indigenous cultures of the Northwest Coast through the extraordinary work of Bill Reid and inspirational contemporary art.